Kabirr2002/Music-Store-Analysis--MySQL/README.md

 Q8: List all track names and their lengths (in milliseconds) that are longer than average song length, orderes by their length with the longest ones listed first.

 **Benefits**

 This project demonstrates the following skills and benefits:

+- Data extraction and analysis: Ability to extract relevant information from the database to answer specific questions.

+- Calculations and aggregations: Performing calculations (e.g., average song length, total invoice amount) and grouping data by specific criteria.

+- Join operations: Combining data from different tables for deeper insights.

+- Filtering and sorting: Targeting specific data subsets and presenting them in a meaningful order.

+Overall, this project highlights the power of SQL in understanding and utilizing large datasets, demostrating its value business and data analysts.

+**